-Driven by particular analytics systems and software, high-powered computing systems, big data analytics offers different business benefits, including new income opportunities, more active marketing, better customer service, enhanced operational effectiveness and competitive advantages over competitors.
-Big data analytics applications empower big data analysts, data scientists, predictive modelers, analysts and different analysis experts to break down developing volumes of organized transaction data, in addition to different types of data that are frequently left untapped by conventional business Intelligence (BI) and analytics programs.
+Driven by particular analytics systems and software, high-powered computing systems, big data analytics offers different business benefits, including new income opportunities, more active marketing, better customer service, enhanced operational effectiveness, and competitive advantages over competitors.
+Big data analytics applications empower big data analysts, data scientists, predictive modelers, analysts, and different analysis experts to break down developing volumes of organized transaction data, in addition to different types of data that are frequently left untapped by conventional Business Intelligence (BI) and analytics programs.
 That incorporates a blend of semi-organized and unstructured data - for instance, internet clickstream data, web server logs, web-based social networking content, content from client messages and review reactions, cell phone records, and machine information caught by sensors associated with the internet of things.

-Unorganized and semi-organized data types usually don't fit well in customary data warehouses that depends on relational databases to structured data sets.
+Unorganized and semi-organized data types usually don't fit well in customary data warehouses that depend on relational databases to structured data sets.
 Further, data warehouses will most likely be unable to deal with the handling requests posted by sets of big data that should be refreshed every now and again - or even continually, as in the case of real-time data on stock trading, the online activities of a website visitor or the performance of mobile applications.
-Therefore, a large number of the organizations that gather, process and analyze big data turn to NoSQL databases, as well as Hadoop and its partner tools, including:
+Therefore, a large number of the organizations that gather, process, and analyze big data turn to NoSQL databases, as well as Hadoop and its partner tools, including: